 The assumption of decreasing returns, a standard one in most economic contexts, implies that the more scarce an input is in a given production unit, the higher is its marginal return.
-As a result, one would expect a more equal distribution of this input across production units to improve efficiency.
-If the market for this input operated well, then the forces of arbitrage would make sure it is allocated equally to maximize efficiency.
-However there is considerable evidence that suggests that the market for inputs such as land or capital does not operate frictionlessly and the private endowment of an individual determines how much of that input she can use in her production unit.
-There is a large literature showing that small farms are more efficient than large farms in agricultural sector of developing countries.
-This is typically advanced as one of the main arguments for land reform in terms of efficiency.
-Some authors (e.g., Bardhan, 1984, Boyce, 1987) have gone one step further and argued that a more egalitarian agrarian structure is also more likely to solve collective action problems, especially those related to irrigation.
+As a result, one would expect a more equal distribution of this input across production units that will improve efficiency.
+If the market for this input operated well, then forces of arbitrage would make sure it is allocated equally to maximize efficiency.
+However there is considerable evidence suggesting that the market for inputs such as land or capital does not operate frictionlessly and the wealth of an individual determines how much of that input she can use in her production unit.7

 But in the presence of collective action problems inequality of private endowments such as land or wealth may pull in the opposite direction.
-Indeed, in his pioneering work on collective action, Olson (1965) makes the following case in favor of inequality:
+Indeed, in his pioneering work on collective action, Olson (1965) makes a strong case in favor of inequality since the greater the interest in the collective good of any single member, the greater the likelihood that this member will get such a significant proportion of